 'Hello World'.gsub(/[<&>]/, html_entities_hash) because I wrote the fast HTML escape method in Ruby core which is NOT using

-Updated by ashmaroli (Ashwin Maroli) 10 months ago
+Updated by ashmaroli (Ashwin Maroli) over 3 years ago

 Thank you for pointing me to

 CGI.escape_html.
 I was not aware of it being faster than the